Until the robots take over, it’s the people that make companies like yours an amazing place to work. We’ve got the stats to prove it too.

-Just be aware of these areas when hiring for organizational culture fit, as they aren’t strictly correct and may lead you down the wrong path.
+Just be aware of these areas when hiring for culture fit, as they aren’t strictly correct and may lead you down the wrong path.

 Company culture shapes how every department operates, what they value, and how they deliver their work.

 That extends to your hiring as well.
 Your culture will shape: